 Again anything else can be set to default or unspecified.

-- SAML 2.0 Endpoint URL (in most cases it opens your Identity Provider's page where your end-users are to enter their credentials)
+- SAML Sign-in URL (in most cases it opens your Identity Provider's page where your end-users are to enter their credentials)

 - Public Key x.509 Certificate (issued by your Identity Provider)